Updated: 1 October 2024

 The Milky Way

-and to a lesser extent in the spring, when it appears more to the west.
-This glow is the light of millions of faint stars combined with that coming from
+is far less noticeable this month, virtually skirting the horizon at 9 pm.
+This glow is the light of millions of faint stars combined with that coming from glowing gas

-glowing gas clouds called nebulae.
-It is concentrated along the plane of our galaxy, and this month it is seen crossing the western half of the sky, starting from the
+clouds called nebulae.
+It is concentrated along the plane of our galaxy, and at the beginning of November it can be seen at 7:30 pm running from

 It is rewarding to scan along this band with a pair of binoculars, looking for star clusters and emission nebulae.
 Dust lanes along the plane of the Milky Way appear to split it in two in some parts of the sky.
 One of these lanes can be easily seen, starting near Alpha Centauri and heading towards Antares.